Kequc/kequtest/readme.md

 * Use any mechanism for thowing errors
 * Supports Typescript
 * Runs all tests
-* Display logs on failed tests
+* Displays logs on failed tests
 * Displays errors

 ## Use